mathewtse/Automated-Checkout-Bot-Shopify/README.md

 # Automated-Checkout-Bot-Shopify

-# This bot allows users to input order information into a CSV file, and the bot will automatically place orders.
+This bot reads information from a CSV file and uses the information to automatically place orders on the Shopify default checkout pages.
+Orders are executed in a similar fashion to humans, minimizing the risk of bot detection.

-# Run Instructions:
+## Run Instructions:

+1. Create a new environment on Anaconda Navigator - let's call it buy_bot
+2. Open terminal and type in the following: conda activate buy_bot conda install selenium conda install -c conda-forge python-chromedriver-binary
+3. Run the program in JupyterLab